 - tummy (abdominal) pain and swelling

-- feeling thirsty all the time and needing to pee frequently
+- feeling thirsty all the time and needing to pee often

-- severe pain and stiffness in your joints, particularly in the fingers
+- joint pain and stiffness, especially in your fingers

 - chest pain